COR Healthcare Medical Associates

 Cardiology, Interventional Cardiology & Electrophysiology located in Torrance, CA, Manhattan Beach, CA, San Pedro, CA, Redondo Beach, CA & El Segundo, CA

 An abnormally elevated heartbeat, called supraventricular tachycardia, can develop from a number of causes.
 Though supraventricular tachycardia doesn’t always require medical treatment, a cardiac evaluation is needed to ensure you’re getting proper care and to prevent complications.
-The board-certified cardiologists at COR Healthcare Medical Associates in Torrance, San Pedro, Redondo Beach and Manhattan Beach, California, specialize in irregular heartbeats and can provide the diagnostic testing and treatment you need to understand and manage your supraventricular tachycardia.
+The board-certified cardiologists at COR Healthcare Medical Associates in Torrance, San Pedro, Redondo Beach, Manhattan Beach and El Segundo, California, specialize in irregular heartbeats and can provide the diagnostic testing and treatment you need to understand and manage your supraventricular tachycardia.
 Call the Los Angeles office closest to you today or use the online booking tool to schedule a consultation.

 Supraventricular tachycardia is a medical term that describes an unusually elevated heartbeat.
 Normally, your heart beats 60-100 times per minute.
 If your heart is beating faster than what’s considered normal, then you could be experiencing supraventricular tachycardia.

 In many cases, a rapid heartbeat is caused by a known trigger like certain medications, lack of sleep, or smoking.
 Medical conditions like thyroid problems can also affect the rhythm of your heart.
 In some cases, the underlying cause of supraventricular tachycardia isn’t known.

 If left untreated, the condition can cause your heart muscle to weaken and place you at risk of heart failure.

 Symptoms of supraventricular tachycardia vary in type and severity.
 It’s also possible to have no symptoms at all.